Why am I seeing search results I don’t expect?

 For example, when you enter a phrase like immigration law in our search box, you’ll first see opportunities that contain keywords for "immigration law", such as "Get free legal immigration services in East Palo Alto".
 Next you’ll see opportunities with the word "immigration" OR the word "law" in them, like "Get legal services" at Fair Oaks Community Center.
 After one page of relevant opportunities, you'll see opportunities that are loosely related to the original search for immigration law, such as "Take a citizenship classes for adults."

 Our goal is to make sure you get at least 10 opportunities on the first page that fit exactly what you're looking for.
 If the results of your search don’t contain anything relevant, please email firstname.lastname@example.org or click the yellow “Chat (Habla) One Degree” box at the bottom right of any page and let us know.
 We'd love to improve One Degree with your feedback.

-Keep in mind that right now we only serve the Bay Area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties) and Los Angeles County, California, as well as Gainesville, Florida area.
+Keep in mind that right now we only serve the Bay Area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties) and Los Angeles County, California, as well as Gainesville, Florida, and New York.
 We'll be expanding in the near future, but this may also be why you don't see useful results if you’re searching outside of those areas.